 Ivan Trevino (b.1983) is a Mexican-American composer, percussionist, writer and arts advocate.
 He has shared his music with audiences around the world, from Asia to South America to Madison Square Garden in New York City.

 As a composer and songwriter, Ivan’s music has been performed on five continents in over 25 countries.
 He is a multi-award winning recipient of the Percussive Arts Society’s International Composition Contest and has over 70 compositions and songs to his name.
 Most recently, he was the featured composer on American Public Media’s Performance Today.

-Ivan is also well-known for his work as a drummer and songwriter with Break of Reality, an international touring cello rock quartet.
-Break of Reality has released four studio albums and has been featured on PBS, Huffington Post, Yahoo Music and is on regular rotation on National Public Radio.
+Ivan is also well-known for his work as a drummer with Break of Reality, an international touring cello rock quartet.
+Break of Reality has released five studio albums and has been featured on PBS, Huffington Post, Yahoo Music and is on regular rotation on National Public Radio.

 Ivan’s work spans various media including storytelling, poetry, and film scoring.
-Space Junk, his children’s story set to music, will be released as an illustrated book later this year.
-His collection of online writings are regularly circulated throughout the arts community, including “My Pretend Music School”, a blog post that sparked debate about music school curriculum and has become required reading for collegiate courses around the U.S.
+His collection of online writings are regularly circulated throughout the arts community, including “My Pretend Music School”, a blog post that has sparked debate about music school curriculum and has become required reading for collegiate courses around the U.S.

 Ivan currently lives in Austin, TX with his wife, Amanda, and their children, Henry and Oscar.